m-atef/shelves/README.md

-3D CSS shelfs on a wall (WebKit only at the moment)
+3D CSS shelves on a wall (WebKit only at the moment)